-- To take a medicine to kill the worms in your gut; AND
+- To take a medicine to kill the worms in your gut.

-- Hygiene measures to clear eggs which may be around your anus or in your home.
+- And, hygiene measures to clear eggs which may be around your back passage (anus) or in your home.

 Mebendazole is the usual treatment for people aged over six months.
 All household members, including adults and those without symptoms, should take a dose at the same time.
 Just one dose kills the worms.
 A second dose two weeks after the first is sometimes needed if the infection has not cleared (which may occur if you swallow some eggs after taking the medication).